godwintrav/recurring-payments-api/README.md

 Copy the value from the response and store it somewhere safe.
 That value is the `X-API-KEY` required in your request header.

-## Unit and Integration Test
+## Integration Tests

-To run the tests you need to ensure localstack is running as the integration test uses localstack.
-You can see how to start up localstack from the section above.
+To run the integration tests you need to ensure localstack is running as the integration test uses localstack and you have run both the bootstrap and deploy command for localstack.
+You can see how to start up localstack and deploy from the `Local` section above.

-Now run `npm run test` in your root directory.
+Now run `npm run test:integration` in your root directory.

+## Unit Tests

+Run `npm run test:unit` for running unit tests